1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 literacy and disruptive role”
 (Medvedev and Lerner, p.
 71)

-“Vavilov.
-He was found
-guilty on a number of points of Article 58: Belonging to a
-rightist conspiracy; spying for England; leadership of the
-Labor Peasant Party; sabotage in agriculture; links with white
-emigres; etc.”
-(Medvedev and Lerner, p.
-72)

 “Little is known so far of Vavilov’s last period of life, spent
 in the Saratov prison”